 How are intransitive and transitive verbs different?

-This is the second of three lessons about Verb Transitivity.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Verb Transitivity.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the structures and rules of intransitive verbs

 – Discuss the structures and rules of the three types of transitive verb: monotransitive, ditransitive and tritransitive

 – Use examples taken from academic contexts to demonstrate these verb structures in use

 In Chapter 1 of this short reader on verb transitivity, we explored what verb arguments are and discussed the differences between the transitivity and valency of a verb.
 We determined that a predicate, or verb phrase, almost always requires one subject argument to be grammatical but that it may also have three additional object arguments depending on the particular verb and its subject.

 We explored how the term ‘transitivity’ is used to differentiate predicates that take direct objects from those that don’t, and outlined how ‘valency’ determines the specific number of object arguments within a clause.
 In this next chapter, the structures and rules of transitive and intransitive verbs are discussed more specifically, with examples taken from academic contexts.